thebestsophist/useragent_details/README.md

 Bundles a datasource that outputs the users browser, version, platform, platform version, if it's a mobile device, a robot or using chromeframe and IP address.
 Easy!

 There is a setting on the preferences page to include geolocationing based on the IP address using Geoplugin.
+It also adds sun data (from data_sun_info) to the param pool.
 This is disabled by default as some people don't want the page load delay associated with geolocationing.
 Enabling this adds a location node to the bundled datasource, as well as lat/long and country values into the param pool.

 ## Uses